thehubbard/esa-pyxel/docs/source/references/model_groups/photon_collection_models.rst

 in the :py:class:`~pyxel.detectors.Detector.Environment`.
 However, you can override this property by providing the ``filter_band`` as a model argument.

-This model supports both monochromatic or multiwavelength modes, generating a 2D Photon array or 3D Photon array as output, whereas the 3D Photon array includes the wavelength dimension.
+This model supports both monochromatic or multi-wavelength modes, generating a 2D Photon array or 3D Photon array as output, whereas the 3D Photon array includes the wavelength dimension.
 When ``integrate_wavelength`` is set to true (default) the monochromatic mode is selected, where the flux of objects in the scene is integrated across the wavelength band.